Robert W. Levering

-Robert Woodrow Levering (October 3, 1914 – August 11, 1989) was a U.S. Representative from Ohio, son-in-law of Usher L. Burdick and brother-in-law of Quentin N. Burdick.
+Robert Woodrow Levering (October 3, 1914 – August 11, 1989) was an American lawyer and politician who served one term as a U.S. Representative from Ohio from 1959 to 1961.

+He was the son-in-law of Usher L. Burdick and brother-in-law of Quentin N. Burdick.

 Biography

 Born near Fredericktown, Ohio was son of Gertrude Alice and Daniel Lloyd Levering, Levering graduated from Fredericktown High School.
 He earned his Bachelor of Arts in 1936 from Denison University, Granville, Ohio, and his Bachelor of Laws in 1940 from George Washington University Law School, Washington, D.C.
 He was a librarian at the Library of Congress from 1937 to 1941, and was a lawyer in private practice.

+Early career

-Levering was in the United States Army Reserve.
-As a civilian attorney working for the United States War Department in Manila, Philippines, he became a prisoner of war during World War II from 1942 to 1945.
+In July 1941, he became a civilian attorney working for the United States War Department in Manila, Philippines, where he became a prisoner of war during World War II from 1942 to 1945.
 He served as assistant attorney general of Ohio from 1949 to 1950.
 He was an unsuccessful Democratic candidate for election to Congress in 1948, 1950, 1954, and 1956.